cyberbotics/webots-doc/guide/using-java.md

 Developer Network](http://www.oracle.com/technetwork/java/javase/downloads).
 Make sure you choose the most recent release and the Standard Edition (SE) of the JDK 8.
-For Windows, make also sure you have selected the 64 bit version since webots is not compatible with the 32 bit version.
+For Windows, make also sure you have selected the 64 bit version since Webots is not compatible with the 32 bit version.
 Then, follow the installation instructions attending the package.

 The `java` command is the Java Virtual Machine (JVM); it is used to execute